SergioDeluque1/SergioDeluque1-/README.md

 # Print("Hi there!")

 My name is **Sergio Delúquez**, Computer Scientist Undergraduate Student at EAFIT university.
 When I am not studying or programming, I play some music with my electric guitar, I like to read about personal and collective improvement, I love doing useful and fun things with programming, listening to different types of music, sharing with friends and much more.
 I am currently coordinator of the organization *Elas@computação* and monitor the graph theory discipline.
-I am completely passionate about frontend development, graphs and also very interested in data analysis.
-I love listening to music :heartbeat: :notes:, watching movies, series and sharing it with my friends

 <!--